 Enjoy a full day to explore the village of Akaroa.
 Visit The Giant’s House, with its colourful sculpture mosaic garden.

 Visit a host of New Zealand's best private gardens, including Hortensia House, and meet their owners.
+This also includes a visit to Sarah O’Neil’s own private garden.

-In celebration of Botanica's 25th Anniversary, Sarah shares her thoughts about the gardens and landscapes we are lucky enough to visit while in New Zealand.
+Sarah shares her thoughts about the gardens and landscapes we are lucky enough to visit while in New Zealand.

 We begin our journey in New Plymouth, situated on the west coast of New Zealand’s North Island.
 Check into your hotel and enjoy a Welcome Dinner, where you’ll meet your Botanical Guide and fellow travellers.